 - Lacks advanced design options

-However, if you’re a beginner to intermediate designer, Canva is an excellent choice for you.
+However, if you’re a beginner to an intermediate designer, Canva is an excellent choice for you.
 You’ll be able to quickly understand its interface and every tool.

 Now, let’s see whether Canva has the right set of tools for you.